 - Personal Loans & Hire Purchase – The monthly payment you make will be subtracted from your income, in turn reducing the level of disposable income from which to make a mortgage payment.

 - Pension Payments – there is no standard approach from mortgage loaners when looking at these payments.
 Some will view the payment in the same way as a loan – they will reduce the monthly income.

 - Children – the more people reliant on the income, the more this can reduce the maximum loan available.

-- Credit Score – mortgage providers will gather data from the credit reference agencies & this will impact the amount you can borrow.
+- Credit Score – mortgage brokers will gather data from the credit reference agencies & this will impact the amount you can borrow.

 - Term – the longer the term the more you can borrow.

-- Deposit – the more deposit or equity you have, the more you can borrow or the more favourable the rate you can get.
+- Deposit – the more deposit or equity you have, the more you can borrow or the more favourable remuneration the you can get.

 - Income – the more you earn the more you can borrow.
 However, not all income is treated equally.
 Payments from bonus, commission, overtime, shift allowance, self-employment are all looked at differently to basic salary.

 There are a few variables but the biggest are the term, deposit and income.
 Find out how much you can borrow using the FREE mortgage calculator